Program Directory

 Dr. Farrell says eating disorders and obsessive-compulsive disorders have historically been treated separately, but now a specific treatment technique known as exposure and response prevention therapy (ERP) addresses both disorders at the same time.

-Dr. Farrell says Rogers was one of the first treatment centers in the world to publish scientific data showing that using ERP to the simultaneously treat eating disorders and OCD leads to a lessening of symptoms in both.
+Dr. Farrell says Rogers was one of the first treatment centers in the world to publish scientific data showing that using ERP to simultaneously treat eating disorders and OCD leads to a lessening of symptoms in both.